Accessing the degree of Majorana nonlocality in a quantum dot-optical microcavity system: Conduction band Green's function derivation

-responsible for renormalizing the dot energy spectrum due to the coupling with the MZMs located at the nanowire.
+as the Dyson equation~\cite{Bruus,Dyson1949} for the quantum dot conduction band, with the self-energy [Eq.~(10) in the main text] responsible for renormalizing the dot energy spectrum due to the coupling with the MZMs located at the nanowire.
 The presence of $\tilde{\Sigma}_{ph}^{c}(\omega)$ within $K(\omega)$ [Eq.~(\ref{K})] in the resulting self-energy of Eq.~(\ref{MZMs_self}) reveals that although the Majorana nanowire is decoupled from the optical cavity, the MZMs are indirectly affected by the photon-induced transitions in the quantum dot.

 Finally, by isolating $\boldsymbol{G}^{c}(\omega)$ in Eq.~(\ref{eq:GF_conduction}), we can write the expression for the Green's function of the quantum dot conduction band as